About me

 I am a PhD candidate in the department of sociology at Rutgers, The State University of New Jersey.
 My research focuses on the impacts of mass incarceration for families and loved ones.
 I work with support groups across the country to mitigate the stigma of having a loved one incarcerated.

 Although my training is as a qualitative sociologist, my research crosses into other disciplines like criminology and social work.
-I am also an advocate for families who have incarcerated loved ones, having served on the board of DC Project Connect and as a member of the Advocacy in Action Coalition as part of the International Prisoners Family Conference.
+I am also an advocate for families who have incarcerated loved ones, having served on the board of DC Project Connect and as a member of the Advocacy in Action Coalition as part of Connecting 4 Justice International.

 Prior to graduate school, I worked at the Brookings Institution in Washington, DC, in the Center on Children and Families.
 While there, I edited three books for publication, planned dozens of public events, was managing editor of the Social Mobility Memos blog and Evidence Speaks paper series, submitted grant reports, and coordinated research efforts among five senior fellows and two research assistants.